Concrete Leveling in Madison, WI

 What areas can usually be leveled?

-Common areas include driveways, sidewalks, patios, walkways, garage entries, steps, pool decks, and other exterior slabs.
+Common areas include driveways, sidewalks, patios, walkways, garage entries, garage slabs, front steps, stoops, and other exterior slabs.
 The concrete needs to be evaluated to confirm whether it is still a good candidate for repair.

 When should concrete be replaced instead of leveled?

-Replacement may be better when the slab is severely cracked, crumbling, badly spalled, unstable, or no longer structurally sound.
+Replacement may be better when the slab is severely cracked, crumbling, badly spalled, unstable, heavily fractured, or no longer structurally sound.
 Leveling works best when the slab has settled but is still mostly intact.

 Will leveling fix the cause of sinking concrete?

-Leveling can restore support and improve the surface, but drainage, soil washout, poor grading, downspouts, or open joints may still need attention.
+Leveling can restore support and improve the surface, but drainage, soil washout, poor grading, downspouts, snowmelt runoff, open joints, or tree root pressure may still need attention.
 If the cause is not addressed, future movement is possible.

 How do I know if my slab is a good candidate?

-Look for uneven edges, settlement, gaps, water pooling, or trip hazards.
-A repair evaluation can determine whether leveling, mudjacking, concrete lifting, caulking, drainage correction, or replacement is the better option.
+Look for uneven edges, settlement, gaps, water pooling, visible voids, rocking slabs, low driveway panels near the garage, settled steps, or trip hazards.
+A repair evaluation can determine whether leveling, mudjacking, concrete lifting, void filling, joint sealing, drainage correction, or replacement is the better option.

 Madison, WI